lifelonglearner127/interviews/Databases/sql.md

 - Usage:
     - Views are generally used when data is to be accessed infrequently and data in table get updated on frequent basis.
     - On other hand Materialized Views are used when data is to be accessed frequently and data in table not get updated on frequent basis.

+### About SQL Window Functions
+A window function performs a calculation across a set of table rows that are somehow related to the current row.
+- Aggregate functions produce a single result from a set of input values.
+- The Window functions execute on a set of rows and return a single value for each row from the query.

+The window functions are divided into three types: value window functions, aggregation window functions, and ranking window functions:

+Value window functions:
+- FIRST_VALUE(): Returns the first value in an ordered set of values.
+- LAG(): Provides access to a row at a specified physical offset which comes before the current row
+- LAST_VALUE(): Returns the last value in an ordered set of values.
+- LEAD(): Provides access to a row at a specified physical offset which follows the current row.
+- NTH_VALUE(): Allows you to get a value from the Nth row in an ordered set of rows.

+Ranking window functions:
+- CUME_DIST(): Calculates the cumulative distribution of value within a set of values.
+- DENSE_RANK(): Assigns ranks to rows in partitions with no gaps in the ranking values.
+- NTILE(): Allows you to break the result set into a specified number of approximately equal groups, or buckets.
+- PERCENT_RANK(): Calculates the percentile ranking of rows in a result set.
+- RANK(): Assigns a rank to each row in the partition of a result set.
+- ROW_NUMBER(): Assigns a sequential integer number to each row in the query’s result set.

+Aggregate window functions:
+- AVG()
+- COUNT()
+- MAX()
+- MIN()
+- SUM()

+### About SQL Window Frame
+SQL window functions perform calculations based on a set of records.
+For example, you might want to calculate the average salary of a specific group of employee records.
+This group of records is called the window frame, and its definition is central to understanding how window functions work and how we can take advantage of them.

+The window frame is a set of rows related to the current row where the window function is used for calculation.
+The window frame can be a different set of rows for the next row in the query result, since it depends on the current row being processed.
+Every row in the result set of the query has its own window frame.